forcewake/forcewake.github.io/_posts/2018-12-7-today-i-learned-mocking-multiple-named-exports-in-jest.md

 comments: true
 ---

-I know only one way
+I know only one way.

-For anyone who wants a Linq solution, it's:

 Mock it:
 {% highlight js %}